"

 Why This Book is Open

 Almost everything in this textbook is openly licensed, ensuring that future educators and students can remix, adapt, and build upon the content.
-Whether you’re a professor teaching learning theories or a student wanting hands-on practice, this book is here for you—free, forever.
+Any OER used or remixed in this text is attributed to the original authors not just to comply with their license, but in gratitude and appreciation for the work on which we build.
+Whether you’re a professor teaching learning theories or a student wanting hands-on practice, this book is here for you: free, forever.

 Since this book was built in Pressbooks, educators can assign it directly, students can interact with embedded activities, and anyone can access it without paywalls or login barriers.